Welcome to today's edition of the Rush 24-7 podcast.

 We hate smokers.

-But if not for this guy, being a smoker, if not for this guy being forced to the backyard to smoke his cigarette.
+But if not for this guy being a smoker, if not for this guy being forced to the backyard to smoke his cigarette, Jokar Senayev might still be in that boat bleeding out.

 We might not have been caught if it hadn't been for a smoker.

-Now we don't know because the guy did get caught.
+Now, we don't know because the guy did get caught, and it's all downhill from there.

 Well, I just wanted to let everybody know.

-Mr. Limbaugh, you really enjoyed that.
+Mr. Lemboy, you really enjoyed this.

 I'm happy the guy smoked.

-Smokers do a lot of good in this country, and they're a maligned group, and I just wanted to signal this guy out.
+Smokers do a lot of good in this country, and they're a malign group.

-I want to replay for you a prediction that I made.
+Last Tuesday on this program, I want to replay for you a prediction that I made.

-Again, based on my observation in recent years.
+Let me ask you a question, again, based on my observation in recent years.

 If you, listening to this program, if you are a Muslim, and it turns out that a Muslim did bomb the Boston Marathon, how do you feel?

-I dare say that if you are a Muslim, you can be pretty certain, you can rest assured that everybody in the media will circle the wagons and say this is not because of Islam.
+I dare say that if you are a Muslim, you can be pretty certain, you can rest assured, that everybody in the media will circle the wagons and say, this is not because of Islam.

-This is a lone, bad actor, lone wolf, but this in no way says anything about Islam.
+This is a lone bad actor, lone wolf, but this in no way says anything about Islam.

-It's no way says anything about Muslims.
+It is in no way says anything about Muslims.

 It's just a lone nut.